Sustainability in aquaculture

 • We will assume a clear industry role in the area of sustainability by means of increased engagement with wider society.

-Our specific contributions
+Our specific contributions to sustainability in aquaculture

 Feed barges